neth392/godot-improved-json/README.md

 This must be set to one of the `JSONInstantiator` implementations.
 It allows you specify how to create instances of the object.

 ##### For PackedScenes
 If your class is part of a `PackedScene`, set it to a `JSONSceneInstantiator`.
 Set that instantiator's `scene` property by dragging your `tscn` file from the FileSystem dock.
-Your `PackedScene` must be able to be instantiated via `PackedScene.instantiate()`
+Your `PackedScene` must be able to be instantiated via `PackedScene.instantiate()` which is what is called internally.

-##### For Non-Scenes
+##### For Non-Scene Custom Classes
 For anything such as extends Object, Resource, RefCounted, etc. you can use the `JSONScriptInstantiator`.
 This time drag your `.gd` script to the `gd_script` property of the instantiator.
+Instances of these objects will be created via `new(...)`.
+Only the **first constructor** defined will be used.
+All parameters **must have default values** or an error will be thrown.
+No constructor is required though.

+##### For Native Classes
+To create instances of native godot classes (nodes, resources, etc) use a `JSONNativeObjectInstantiator`.
+Simply set the `_class` property by clicking on the value and selecting the class this config is for.
+Instances are internally created via `ClassDB.instantiate(...)`.

+#### `properties` & `JSONProperty`
+This is below `extend_other_config` in the editor inspector but it is important to understand properties first.

+This is an array of `JSONProperty` resources.
+A `JSONProperty` represents a property in an object that is to be serialized & deserialized.
+For each property of an object you want to serialize, you need to create a `JSONProperty` to represent it.
+These resources should usually not be saved to their own files.
+Just create & store them in the `JSONObjectConfig`.

+##### `JSONProperty.json_key`
+This is just like `id` of `JSONObjectConfig`.
+It is serialized & stored in JSON to identify the property.
+I usually set it to the property name, and you'll notice if you set `property_name` it'll automatically populate to that if not set yet.

+**NOTE: IT CAN NOT CHANGE** or it will break existing save data.
+Not going to give another lecture but just remember this.
+It must be unique from the other keys of all other `JSONProperty`s of this object, doesn't need to be unique across the project.
+It helps preserve against property name changes as it allows `property_name` (explained below) to change without breaking saved data.

+##### `JSONProperty.property_name`
+This is simply the actual property name within the object.
+You **do** need to change this is if the property name changes.
+The editor inspector will display a dropdown of all available properties for your convenience.
+If it doesn't show up your `for_class` or `set_for_class_by_script` isn't set correctly.

+##### JSONProperty Advanced
+**`enabled`**
+Disable or enable this property.

+**`allow_null`**
+If false, throws an error (only in debug mode) if the property's value is null at time of serialization.

+**`if_missing_in_object_serialize`**
+How to handle `property_name` not being present in an object when an attempt is made to serialize it.
+Usually should be `ERROR_DEBUG` as it represents a bad configuration.

+**`if_missing_in_json`**
+How to handle `json_key` not being present in JSON that represents this object.
+Usually should be `IGNORE` as you may add properties which are not in older saves.

+**`if_missing_in_object_serialize`**
+How to handle `property_name` not being present in an object when an attempt is made to deserialize an instance of it from JSON.
+Usually should be `ERROR_DEBUG` as it represents a bad configuration.

+#### `extend_other_config`
+This property allows you to drag over another `JSONObjectConfig` resource from the FileSystem dock as the value.
+Say you have `ParentClass` and then `ChildClass extends ParentClass`.
+You have a `JSONObjectConfig` for each of them.
+Both classes have some of their own properties but you don't want to waste time creating a `JSONProperty` for each of `ParentClass`'s properties *again* on `ChildClass`'s config.
+You can then set the child config's `extend_other_config` to the config of the parent by dragging the parent config to it from the FileSystem dock.
+The child's config will now inherit all `JSONProperty`s defined in the parent config.

+You can still override those parent properties within the child config by just creating new `JSONProperty`s in the child config and setting the `property_name` to the same value. `json_key` does not have to be the same.
+You can also disable specific parent properties by doing that and setting `enabled` to false.

+### All Done!
+You're now able to serialize & deserialize your own custom objects.
+Just remember to register them to the `JSONObjectConfigRegistry` resource defined in your project.

 ### Example:
-For an example of a few custom objects, see the [Object Example](examples/object).
+For an example of a few custom objects & a breakdown on how I set them up, see the [Object Example](examples/object).
 <br>